astrohart/MFR/MFR.GUI.Windows.Presenters/README.md

 event by simply displaying a marquee progress bar on the status bar of the application window but otherwise maintaining the ability of the user to use the GUI.
-This is because moving data to and from the configuration data source, while a mildly lengthy operation, is nowhere near as involved as the file operations we would normally undertake.
+This is because moving data to and from the config data source, while a mildly lengthy operation, is nowhere near as involved as the file operations we would normally undertake.